Utilizing localized fast radio bursts to constrain their progenitors and the expansion history of the Universe: Sample of FRBs used in this work

 \section{Sample of FRBs used in this work}

 The observed dispersion measure of FRBs can be partitioned to its individual components as,

 where ${\rm DM_{ISM}}$ and ${\rm DM_{halo}}$ are the contributions due to our own galaxy and its circumgalactic medium.
 The cosmological component, ${\rm DM_{IGM}}$, is contributed by the large scale structure of the universe.
 It depends sensitively on the evolution of these structures and, therefore, on the expansion history of the universe. ${\rm DM_{host}}$ and ${\rm DM_{source}}$ are due to the host galaxy of the FRB and the immediate surrounding of the FRB respectively which are redshifted to the observer frame.
 Currently, the host and halo contribution have the largest level of uncertainty.
 In this work, we used ${\rm DM_{halo}}=50$ pc cm$^{-3}$ as our fiducial value which is in agreement with recent works \cite{Connor2024} (furthermore it is likely an overestimate and thus a conservative choice in this context) \footnote{However, the halo contribution may be anisotropic according, see \cite{DMGNK2021}.}.
+However, it may become important to model this component accurately along with its directional dependence in the future.
 We compute the ISM contribution using two available models in the literature, NE2001 \citep{CL2002} and YMW2017 \citep{Yao2017}.
 We use NE2001 as our fiducial model unless otherwise stated.
 In order to minimize the source contribution we drop 20121102A and 20190520B from our sample while using their DM as the observable.
 However, we include them in our scattering timescale sample (Sec. \ref{sec:scat_time}).
 These sources are likely young, as evidenced by their large rotation measures \citep{Hilmarsson2021,AnnaThomas2023} and persistent radio emission \citep{Chatterjee2017,Niu2022}.
 Thereby, by removing these sources we ensure minimal contamination due to source terms, if any.
 In Table \ref{tab:FRB_sample}, we show our sample of 110 localized FRBs along with their observed redshift, total DM, galactic contribution alongside the references.
 In Sec. \ref{app:FRB}, we plot the observed DM of our sample of FRBs after subtracting their ISM and halo contribution and compare them with the expected DM from IGM within our fiducial cosmological model.
 We explain this further in subsequent sections.